 - Money-back guarantee: A refund policy is a good way to test out the Canadian VPN service.
 Make sure to read their refund policies because there are some clauses that are not highlighted by the provider in bold letters.

-Why you need a VPN in Canada
+Why you need the best VPN in Canada

 Let’s be real for a second, Canada is one place where you shouldn’t take your online privacy for granted.

 Allow me to explain…